 We have a solid history of presenting high profile events and valuable workshops.
-Our latest flagship event saw 600 people attend renowned philosopher A C Grayling present the 2017 Tasmanian Writers & Readers Festival opening address, along with the announcement of the inaugural Emerging Tasmanian Aboriginal Writing Award in the Theatre Royal, while the recent Tasmanian Readers and Writers Festival attracted an audience of about 2000 across a range of public events at Hadley’s Orient Hotel and GASP.
+Our latest flagship event saw 600 people attend renowned philosopher A C Grayling present the 2017 Tasmanian Writers & Readers Festival opening address, along with the announcement of the inaugural Emerging Tasmanian Aboriginal Writing Award in the Theatre Royal.
+The recent Tasmanian Readers and Writers Festival attracted an audience of over 2000 across a range of public events at Hadley’s Orient Hotel and GASP.

 These are in addition to ongoing workshops, readings, talks, and mentor programs we offer year-round.

-While the Australian government has been supportive of the Tasmanian Writers Centre, we are one of many arts organisations in the country affected by the “Black Friday” funding cuts.
+While both the Tasmanian and Australian governments have been supportive of TasWriters, we are now facing an uncertain future.
 As we operate within a field of art that has become highly commercialised, confusing and at times very isolating, this support has become all the more essential.

 Now more than ever, we need your help.

 Your tax-deductible donation will help us as we provide core services for writers and extend our services to focus on young writers, online communities, and regional opportunities across the state.

 Over the next year we will showcase community-led initiatives and build on our peer-led program and unique Indigenous cultural history.
 Our priorities for access and diversity can be seen through some of our following projects:

 - Development workshops for Aboriginal or Torres Strait Islander authors based in Tasmania